Marion Harris: Later career and death

 In early 1931, she performed in London, returning for long engagements at the Café de Paris (located in London).
-In London, she appeared in the musical Ever Green and broadcast on BBC radio.
-She also recorded in England in the early 1930s but retired soon afterward.
+In London, she appeared in the musical Ever Green, which was broadcast on BBC radio.
+She also recorded in England in 1934 but retired soon afterward.
 In 1936, she married Leonard Urry, an English theatrical agent.
-Their house was destroyed in a German bombing attack in 1941, and in 1944 she travelled to New York to seek treatment for a neurological disorder.
-She was discharged two months later.
+Their house was destroyed in a German bombing attack in 1941, and in 1944 she travelled to New York to seek treatment for a neurological disorder, and was discharged two months later.

 She died on April 23, 1944, at Le Marquise Hotel from a fire that started when she fell asleep while smoking in bed.